|Binder Properties LLC dba

 OPEN for the 2017 SEASON.

-Please refer to our Contact Us page for regular hours of business.
+Please refer to our Contact Us page for regular hours of business and the Events page for apples currently ready to u-pick.

 Apples from our orchard are available both as U–Pick and bagged.
 During the picking season, bagged apples are available at our Farm Store and at the farmers' market we attend.
 See the "Contact Us" page for directions to our farm and the "Events" page for information about the location of the farmers' market.